-The Roborock S7 and Roomba J7 are smart navigating robots, so each can track its location.
+The Roborock S7 and Roomba J7 are intelligent navigating robots, so each can track its location.

-Recharge and resume are available for both, extending range.
+Recharge and resume are available for both, extending the range.

 The S7 uses LIDAR and SLAM, while the J7 uses a camera sensor and SLAM (VSLAM).